Rules and Regulations

 Summarized Rules and Regulations for Hook and Paddle Tournaments:

-1. All tournaments are shotgun start at 8:00 am and photos must be submitted by 3:00pm.
+1. All tournaments are shotgun start at 8:00am, no angling may commence until the Tournament Director has blown the horn – lines out at 3:00pm and photos must be submitted between 3:00-3:30pm.
 Tournament fishing must be within the specified times and boundaries.
 Fish caught outside this time or boundaries will be disqualified.
 These are Catch-Photo-Release events only.

 2. Fishing must be done via a single-person kayak OR paired up in a canoe within the specified boundaries for each tournament.
 All anglers must launch from the designated launch location, participants are not able to pack up and relocate within the boundaries during the tournament hours.
 See each location’s boundary map provided on https://hookandpaddle.ca/hp_locations